garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 WORKDIR /app/Project
 ```

-It uses the official pyspark 3.3.1 docker base image, installs the pyspark and pytest libraries and creates the project folder.
+Here we use the official pyspark 3.3.1 docker base image, installs the pyspark and pytest libraries and creates the project folder.

 You can use a dockerfile as part of your CI pipeline on with [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) which boots the image, runs the tests and then clear it all out.

-One important thing to take note of is you need to match the versions to your production environment
+One important thing to take note is that you **need to match the versions in your test environment to your production environment** else your tests can be invalid.
-is that you need to
+You need to find and match the versions of
+ - Java
+ - Spark
+ - Python
+ - Pyspark library
+ - ... any other dependencies used in production

 To build the image

     docker build -t "test_pyspark" .

-fsd
+To launch the container using the image, for linux/mac

+    docker run -it -v $(pwd):/app test_pyspark bash

+For windows

+    docker run -it -v ${pwd}:/app test_pyspark bash

+TODO: I tried getting the docker-compose working but it was really hacky to get the box to stay running.

+# Pytest

+Lets create a noddy app to test

+in Project/src/main.py

+    def add_one(val):
+        return val + 1

+Add the file for the tests in Project/tests/test_something.py

+    class TestMe:

+        def test_add_one(self):
+            assert add_one(3) == 4

+ad;lfksdf